colour-science/colour-science.org/output/posts/the-colorchecker-considered-mostly-harmless/index.rst

 There is granularity in everything, and we will present, in the conclusion, some contexts when performing colour-correction is a good idea.

+We are also hoping that researchers having an understanding of colourimetry will be able to read through the lines.
+This post is not for them but for the photographers and colourists out there.

 ..
 TEASER_END

 Postulate: Light Does Not Matter